Guiseley railway station: Facilities

 The station facilities were redeveloped in 2002 to give a new waiting room on platform two (for trains to Leeds and Bradford) and a waiting room and ticket office on platform one (for trains to Ilkley).
-This office is open from 06:15–19:30 Mon–Sat and 09:15–16:30 on Sundays.
+Ticket office opening times are listed on the Guiseley station page of the National Rail website.
 A small car park is accessible from Station Road and the station has cycle lockers situated on either platform with an additional cycle shelter outside the ticket office.
-Passengers on foot can also access the station via a path from Netherfield Road or a path that connects with Morton Terrace and Otley Road.
-Step-free access is available only on the Ilkley-bound platform.
 The station is equipped with live information displays, there is a payphone on platform one and a help point outside the ticket office.
-A ticket vending machine, which can be used outside of ticket office hours, is on platform two.
+A ticket vending machine, which can be used outside of ticket office hours, is on platform two..

+A pedestrian footbridge links the two platforms.
+Passengers on foot can access platform 1 from Station Road and platform 2 via a path from Netherfield Road, also a path opposite the station ticket office connects via Morton Terrace to Otley Road.

+A car park was opened on Netherfield Road in July 2009 to provide 145 spaces to alleviate parking for commuters using the station.
+Car parking charges were introduced for the Netherfield Road Car Park in October 2025.

+In July 2026 the West Yorkshire Combined Authority announced a project to provide step free access between platforms by installing a new pedestrian bridge and lift, the new access is expected to be operational in summer 2028.